stefantasic-1990/craft-line/README.md

 ## Features

-These are the general features:
+These are the general features of `craftLine`:
 - Written in plain C with no external dependencies.
 - Raw mode input, byte-by-byte key handling.
 - Single-line editing, minimal on-screen re-paint using ANSI escape sequences.